Actipro/WPF-Controls/Documentation/topics/licensing.md

 }
 ```

-When using this licensing option, do NOT include any Actipro entries in your application's "licenses.licx" file.
+When using this licensing option, do NOT include any Actipro entries in your application's `licenses.licx` file.

 > [!NOTE]
 > It is important to protect your licensee and license key combination from decompilers.
 We highly recommend using some form of string encryption on the "licensee" and "licenseKey" values passed into the `ActiproLicenseManager.RegisterLicense` method.
 Many obfuscators include string encryption as an option, or you can use other custom logic to scramble/descramble the strings.